Connectr-CS3216/Connectr-Frontend/README.md

 ## Install

-Download repository
+- Download repository

+- Install `grunt-cli`, `bower`:
+`npm install -g grunt-cli bower`

+- Install Ruby by downloading from [here](http://rubyinstaller.org/downloads/) or use Homebrew
+- Install the compass gem:
+`gem install compass`

-Run 'npm install' to install node_modules and 'bower install' for bower_components.
+- Run `npm install` to install node_modules and `bower install` for bower_components.

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview.
+- Run `grunt` for building and `grunt serve` for preview.

 ## Testing

-Running `grunt test` will run the unit tests with karma.
+- Running `grunt test` will run the unit tests with karma.